Get Started with Credentials

 Before you can do business with the Office of Naval Research (ONR), Department of Navy (DoN), Department of Defense (DoD) and other federal agencies, you may need to obtain certain credentials.

-Federal Supply Classification and North American Industry Classification Codes
+Federal Supply Classification (FSC) and North American Industry Classification Codes (NAICS)

 You must obtain a data universal numbering system (DUNS) number to conduct business with ONR.
-A DUNS Number is a unique nine-digit identification sequence that provides a unique identifier for a business entity, while linking corporate family structures together.
+A DUNS Number is a unique, nine-digit identification sequence that provides an individual identifier for a business entity, while linking corporate family structures together.
 You can obtain a free DUNS number online.

-Obtain a NATO Contactor and Government Entity Code
+Obtain a NATO Contractor and Government Entity Code

 If you are a U.S.-based vendor, you will be assigned a CAGE Code when you register in the SAM.
 Foreign vendors must contact your country representative.

-If you, or individuals you know, are contacted in this way, please pass all information to the FBI's Internet Crime Complaint Center (IC3) (www.ic3.gov) and local law enforcement authorities.
-Contact also can be reported to the U.S. General Services Administration (GSA) Inspector General using the GSA Fraud Line (1-800-424-5210), via e-mail firstname.lastname@example.org, or using the web form (http://www.gsaig.gov/index.cfm/hotline/-hotline-form/).
+If you, or individuals you know, are contacted in this way, please pass all information to the FBI's Internet Crime Complaint Center (IC3) and local law enforcement authorities.
+Contact also can be reported to the U.S. General Services Administration (GSA) Inspector General using the GSA Fraud Line (800-424-5210), via e-mail firstname.lastname@example.org or using the web form.